gregburek/heroku-buildpack-share-configvar/README.md

 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to pull in config vars from another app on dyno boot, It is meant to be used in conjunction with other buildpacks as part of a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi).
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to pull in config vars from another app on dyno boot.
+It is meant to be used in conjunction with other buildpacks as part of a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi).